Homeownership - Do I Qualify?

 Is there anything I can do now to get ready to apply for a Habitat home?

 YES!
 Aside from filling out an application, there are certain documents that are always required with our applications.
 You can collect this documentation and keep it organized, safe, and ready.
-Here’s a list (link to 7.2.1) of some of the most important items.
+Here’s a list (under 'Documentation Required to Apply for a Mortgage') of some of the most important items.

 If you think you are qualified and you feel ready to start, you’ll want to know more about the steps involved in the homeownership process at Habitat for Humanity.